ASV Mark III radar: British lie, German confusion

 In late February 1943, German submarine U-333 was attacked by a Mk.
 III-equipped Wellington.
 The gunners were already on high alert and managed to shoot the aircraft down, but as it fell it managed to drop charges around the boat.
 The submarine survived and reported that the Metox gave no warning of the approach and the Leigh Light was not used.
 The aircraft simply appeared out of the murk and dropped a string of depth charges.
 On 7 March, U-156 was attacked in a similar fashion, and radioed in that they believed a new radar was being used.

-In spite of this early warning of a new system, German efforts were hampered by one of the most effective bits of misinformation of the war.
+Despite this early warning of a new system, German efforts were hampered by one of the most effective bits of misinformation of the war.
 A Coastal Command captain who had been captured after crashing told a plausible story, apparently entirely of his own creation, that threw the Germans off the scent for months.
 He stated that they no longer used Mk.
 II for the initial detection, and instead used a new receiver that listened for the slight leakage of the intermediate frequency used in the Metox's tuner.
 He claimed that it could detect the Metox at ranges as great as 90 miles.
 The radar was now only turned on during the last minutes of the approach to check the range and aid the Leigh Light operation.